jundalisay/sp/content/en/superphysics/principles/chapter-01.md

 {{< q a="Francis Bacon" c="Nova Organum, Book 2" >}}
 Let the investigation of forms, which are eternal and immutable, constitute metaphysics.
 Let the investigation of the efficient cause of matter, constitute physics.
 {{< /q >}}

-{{< img src="/graphics/super/domains.svg" alt="The 2 Domains" cap="The Physical Domain extends from the material layer up to the mid-spatial layer.
-The Metaphysical Domain extends from the mid-spatial layer up to the aethereal layer. ">}}
+{{< img src="/graphics/super/domains.svg" alt="The 2 Domains" cap="The Physical Domain extends from the material element up to the mid-spatial layer.
+The Metaphysical Domain extends from the mid-spatial element up to the aethereal layer. ">}}